AdriaticOrg/test/PostponedReverseChargePosting.md

 #### Header

 -	Vendor Name: Select vendor from list
 -	Posting date: Choose posting date.
-VAT outpute date is same.
+VAT output date is same.
 -	VAT date: VAT date is different then posting date.
 -	Postponed VAT: Value is set at Postponed VAT by changing VAT date.
 -	Vendor Invoice No.: Enter external document No.